connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 Emscripten supports various audio formats with [`SDL_mixer`](https://emscripten.org/docs/getting_started/FAQ.html#what-are-my-options-for-audio-playback), configured via [`SDL2_MIXER_FORMATS`](https://emsettings.surma.technology/#SDL2_MIXER_FORMATS).
 However, there was no support for MIDI.
 Luckily `SDL_mixer` already supports MIDI playback (it uses [Timidity](https://github.com/SDL-mirror/SDL_mixer/tree/master/src/codecs/timidity#readme)).
 It was [straightfoward to configure the Emscripten port system](https://github.com/emscripten-core/emscripten/pull/16556) to include Timidity support when requested.

 As for the sound samples, I just grabbed some free ones called [freepats](https://www.npmjs.com/package/freepats).
 Initially I added them to the Wasm preload datafile, but it's actually pretty large at 30+ MB so a better solution is to load the individual samples from the network as requested.
-I knew of a [fork](https://github.com/feross/timidity) that did just that, so I studied how it worked there.
+I knew of a Timidity [fork](https://github.com/feross/timidity) that did just that, so I studied how it worked there.
 When a MIDI file loads, that fork checks all the instruments a song will use and [logs which ones are missing](https://github.com/feross/timidity/commit/d1790eef24ff3b4067c536e45aa88c0863ad9676#diff-6ff6417493baaa56336d5c73f273ea180db9c16c2f4a37adf4f5abc380ffc6ccR207).
 Then the JS code checks that log, fetches the missing ones, and reloads the data.
 I basically did the same, but all within Timidity/`EM_JS`.

 These fetches freeze the game (but not the browser main thread!) until they complete, which isn't too bad when starting a quest but can be especially jarring when reaching a new area that plays a song with new MIDI instruments.
 To make this a bit more bearable, I wrote a [`fetchWithProgress`](https://gist.github.com/connorjclark/6afb9fb588331a23a2d8fa57cfefe8f5) function to display a progress bar in the page header.